When you notice your dog panting heavily and simultaneously eating grass, it can leave you wondering if something is wrong.

-When you notice your dog panting heavily and simultaneously eating grass, it can leave you wondering if something is wrong.
 While each behavior may seem minor on its own, their combination could signal a deeper issue ranging from gastrointestinal discomfort to anxiety or even an underlying illness.

 Table of Contents

-Why Is My Dog Panting and Eating Grass — Why It Happens
+Why Is My Dog Panting and Eating Grass: Why It Happens

 Dogs may pant and eat grass due to nausea, stress, digestive upset, or a behavioral compulsion.
 These symptoms are often linked and can reflect a dog’s effort to soothe themselves physically or emotionally.

-Common Causes of Dog Panting and Eating Grass
+Dog Panting and Eating Grass: Common Causes

 Nausea or Gastrointestinal Upset